How to Improve Your Relationship

 The person recovering from addiction must contend with a reality that fails to provide the same rush as a chemical fix; but the enduring discomfort when spread over days, weeks and years provides a richness surpassing the diminishing rush from an artificial high.
 Our betterments may not provide the desired escape from reality, transforming our mortal partner into a prince (or princess); but will add to the richness of our existence.
 No matter what changes we implement, our partners still can maintain their freedom—it’s their prerogative.

 A healthy relationship requires a respect of individuality.
 The healthy dependence on each other doesn’t invalidate individual freedoms.
 Security, while dependent, requires trust that is built through honesty.
-Building a life together creates some vulnerability, trusting a partner that we don’t control will not betray the loyalty.
+Building a life together creates some vulnerability, trusting a partner that we don’t control will not betray our loyalty (Murphy, 2017).
 We develop ourselves to survive an unplanned dissolution of a relationship but also enjoy security in trust that our partner will fulfill their commitment.
 If we can’t trust, we will struggle.

 A necessary element to improve your relationship is trust.
 We must trust; and partners must honor that trust.